orchidsoftware/orchid.software/docs/en/docs/custom-template.md

 ## Views

-It is an expected situation when you need to display your own `blade` template**, to do this, call `Layout::view` by passing the parameter a name string:
+It is an expected situation when you need to display your own `blade` template, to do this, call `Layout::view` by passing the parameter a name string:

 ```php